Meet the Staff

 All of our clinical staff are generalists with a variety of areas of expertise, and all are experienced working with a diverse student body.

-Michael J. LaFarr, PsyD, is the executive director of Health and Wellness and oversees the Health Center and the Psychological Counseling Center.
+Michael J. LaFarr, PsyD, is the executive director of Health and Wellness and oversees the Health Center and the Brandeis Counseling Center.
 He earned his doctorate in clinical psychology from the Massachusetts School of Professional Psychology and a master’s degree in higher education administration from the University of Denver.
 He specializes in treating anxiety disorders, depressive disorders and functional pain.
 He has advanced training in treating people of color, GLBT individuals, and other marginalized populations.
 He is a member of the American Psychological Association, National Association of Student Personnel Administrators, and the Association for University and College Counseling Center Directors.

-Joy von Steiger, PhD, senior associate director/clinical director, earned her doctorate from Berner Institute at Adelphi University.
+Joy von Steiger, PhD, senior associate director/clinical director, earned her doctorate from Derner Institute at Adelphi University.
 She trained at Beth Israel Hospital (now known as Beth Israel Deaconess Medical Center) and McLean Hospital in treatment with children, adolescents, adults, couples and families with special emphasis on trauma.
 She developed a specialization in the treatment of bipolar illness while at McLean, particularly young adults having their first episode of illness, as well as women and trauma.
 She sees undergraduate and graduate students and has a special interest in multicultural issues as well as issues of gender and sexuality.
 Dr. von Steiger has experience treating those who have experienced traumatic events.

 Liz Barcewicz, PsyD, earned her doctorate in psychology from the Massachusetts School of Professional Psychology, specializing in child, adolescent and family therapy.
 She also trained in motivational interviewing, an evidence-based approach to effective health behavior change, and has worked with a diverse group of young adults with substance use and other mental health concerns.
 She received specialized training in eating disorders in her post-doctoral fellowship at Cambridge Eating Disorder Center.